florintp-onboarding/Vault_SoftHSM2/README.md

 The KMS stored in a [SoftHSM2](https://github.com/opendnssec/SoftHSMv2) slot.

 # Disclaimer
-This is for debugging pand learning purposes only.
+This is for debugging and learning purposes only.

 # Prerequisites
 - A valid AWS subscription and enough permissions for deploying an EC2 instace, create Security Groups, create Elastic IPs.